 It’s easy to think no physical office means a less involved culture, but that’s absolutely untrue.
 The remote working capabilities of your company is a major piece of the culture, not an excuse to ignore the fact that turnover at companies with poor culture is 48%.

 Be sure to include remote workers in the traditions and routines immediately.
 Does your team plan a cocktail hour at the end of every first Friday of the month?
 Tell them and invite them to participate via Skype.
 Bonus points if you send their favorite wine as a welcome gift!

-Creating a successful onboarding process is a challenge for all teams, local or remote.
-If you’re running into roadblocks while creating an employee onboarding program, look no further than Click Boarding.
-Onboarding is what we do, so we pride ourselves on being experts.
+Creating a successful remote onboarding process is a challenge for all teams.
+If you’re running into roadblocks while creating your employee onboarding program, look no further than Click Boarding.
 Take a demo today to see what we mean.